 Just like the other golf swings out there, a fewer moving parts of the iron gives the equipment a better feel.
 The Titleist iron T100 comes with fully-forged construction, offering a more controllable, consistent, and solid club that offers the same performance, just like that expert golfers worldwide.

 When we test this Titleist iron, we are amazed at how clean and fast this iron moves throughout the turf.
 That being said, we consider this T100 iron to be a good example showing the top performance offered by the Titleist in each detail.
 This T100 iron features a blended and improved re-wear design as well as offer more camber..

 Frequently Asked Questions (FAQ)

-The Titleist T400 Irons is on the top of the list for the most forging irons.
-The hollow head construction, reinforced by a high-density tungsten weighting lunches the highest possible hit and high flight trajectory.
-This Titleist iron fits handicap golfers to score lower on each game in every course.
+The Titleist T400 Irons is on the top of the list for the most forgiving irons.
+The hollow head construction, reinforced by a high-density tungsten weighting, launches the highest possible hit and high flight trajectory.
+This Titleist iron helps handicap golfers to score lower on each game in every course.